gvwilson/thirdbit/src/fiction/iffy/index.md

 "Aright.
 *Três*, *dué*, *una*—go!"

-Iffy popped the hatch,
+Iffy opened the door,
-clambered awkwardly out of her seat, and twisted frantically to face forward as the stream splashed over her boots.
+swung down one-handed on the seatbelt, and twisted frantically to face forward as the stream splashed over her boots.
 She let go of the seatbelt strap and tried to run but stumbled and went to one knee.
 Pain bit her leg as stone hit bone.
-She struggled clumsily back to her feet as Edson ran back toward her, taking her arm and hurrying her back the way they had come as the hoverjeep drove itself away.
+She struggled clumsily back to her feet as Edson ran back toward her.
+"Next time try t' close th' door," he said, taking her arm and hurrying her back the way they had come as the truck drove itself away.

 Four minutes remaining.
 Edson stopped next to a stand of willows no different from the others